a-chakrawarti/Learning-TypeScript/README.md

 - If unsure what variable type is, use `any` type.
 Example data from API or dynamic user input.
 - Most capable type in TS.
 It encompasses values of every possible type and doesn't do any checking before accessing its methods or property.
+- Use with caution and can be used in certain condition.
 - Useful while migrating from JS to TS.

 ```typescript